Making Rolled Sugar Cookies With Kids Makes a Great Holiday Baking Tradition & Cherished Memories

 You can also find cookie and cake decorations at specialty online baking supply stores such as ColorKitchenFoods.com, NaturalCandyStore.com, Wilton.com and several others.
 The first two stores I just mentioned offer cake sprinkles and cookie decorations made with natural food coloring.

-Soft, delicious, and easy rolled sugar cookies!
+Ingredients for Soft, Delicious, and Easy Rolled sugar cookies!

 Directions

-Mix powdered sugar, margarine, vanilla, almond extract and egg until smooth and creamy.
-In a separate bowl mix the flour, baking soda, and cream of tartar.
-Combine the flour mixture in with the powdered sugar mixture then cover and refrigerate for at least 3 hours.
+- Combine the flour mixture in with the powdered sugar mixture then cover and refrigerate for at least 2 hours.

-Preheat your oven to 375 degrees.
-Divide dough into halves.
-For thicker cookies roll to 3/16 inch thick on a lightly floured cloth covered board and cut into desired shapes with 2-to 2 ½-inch thick cookie cutters.
-Otherwise roll the dough halves to ¼ inch thick on a lightly floured cloth covered board and cut using any cookie cutters.
-If desired sprinkle with granulated sugar.
+- For thicker cookies roll to 3/16 inch thick on a lightly floured flat work surface and cut into desired shapes with 2-to 2 ½-inch thick cookie cutters.
+Otherwise roll the dough halves to ¼ inch thick on a lightly floured flat work surface and cut using any cookie cutters.

-Place on a lightly greased cookie sheet and bake for about 6-8 minutes depending on the thickness.
+- Place on a lightly greased cookie sheet pan and bake for about 6-10 minutes depending on the thickness.
 The cookie edges will be a light golden color when they are done.
-For frosted or decorated sugar cookies, omit the granulated sugar, and let cool on a wire cooling rack before frosting.